What is a Subscriber ID Number for Health Insurance?

-- Your subscriber ID is the number associated with your particular health care insurance plan
+- Your subscriber ID is the number associated with your health insurance plan.

-- If you have insurance for just yourself, the subscriber ID will only be associated with you
+- If you only have health insurance for yourself, your subscriber ID will be associated with you only.

-- If more than one member in your household is insured through the same plan, you will all have the same subscriber ID
+- If more than one member of your household is enrolled in the same health insurance plan, you will all have the same subscriber ID.

 Still looking for quality health insurance?
-Enter your zip code on this site to compare free health insurance quotes online!
+Enter your zip code above to compare free health insurance quotes!

-If you received a digital insurance card, you should have also received a subscriber ID with your electronic documents.
+If your health insurance card is digital, you should have received your subscriber ID with your electronic documents.

-If you ever have trouble locating your subscriber ID, you can contact your insurance provider.
-When you let them know your basic information, they should be able to provide you with your identification number.
-They can also send you replacement documents.
+Are you having trouble locating your subscriber ID?
+If so, you can contact your insurance provider.
+After giving them some basic information, they should be able to provide you with your subscriber ID number.
+They should also be able to send you replacement documents.

-Every insurance company, including those on the Marketplace, will use their own design when issuing a health insurance card.
-While many companies will use the exact terminology of “Subscriber ID,” others may use a different term for ID numbers.
-Some other terms that mean the same thing as subscriber ID are:
+All health insurance companies, including those on the ACA Marketplace, use their own design when they issue health insurance cards.
+While most companies use the same terminology of “Subscriber ID,” others may use a different term for ID numbers.
+Some other terms that mean the same thing as “Subscriber ID” include:

 - Member ID

-Every health care provider will collect your insurance information before they see you.
-If you don’t have health insurance, you may be asked to pay for your services before they’re given.
+Your healthcare provider will collect your insurance information before they see you.
+If you do not have health insurance, you will likely be asked to pay for your services before you receive them.

-Your subscriber ID will indicate what type of insurance plan you have.
-The office staff will put in the relevant information so that they can properly bill your health insurance company.
+If you have health insurance, your subscriber ID indicates what type of health insurance plan you have.
+The office staff will enter all relevant information so that they can properly bill your health insurance company.
 Your subscriber ID is needed so that your healthcare provider can make sure that you are billed correctly.

 Who is the subscriber?

 In all cases, you are the “subscriber” if you are the person who applies or pays for health insurance coverage.
-Any dependents on your plan should have the same insurance information as that of the subscriber.
-It becomes a family plan whether you’re getting insurance for a couple or for a household with children.
+Any dependents on your plan should have the same insurance information as you do if you are the subscriber.
+Your plan becomes a family plan when you’re getting insurance for yourself and your spouse or for a household with children.

-What type of payments might you be responsible for?
+What types of payments am I responsible for?

-In addition to the monthly premium that you’ll have to pay, you may also be charged with other costs.
-These are referred to as out-of-pocket costs, and they can usually be paid with cash, check, debit, or credit card.
-Out-of-pocket costs can include:
+In addition to your monthly premium, you may also be charged with other costs.
+These costs are referred to as out-of-pocket costs, and can be paid with:

-If you’re eligible to sign up for a new plan, you can shop around to explore your options.
-You may find a better plan that fits your budget in relation to how much you typically use healthcare services.
-For instance, if you do not use healthcare services as much as some others, you may be more comfortable with a plan that has higher deductibles, but lower monthly premiums have higher out-of-pocket costs, and vice versa.
+Are you eligible to sign up for a new plan?
+If so, you can shop around to explore your options.
+You may find better plans that fit your budget in relation to how much you typically use healthcare services.
+For instance, if you do not use healthcare services as much as some others, you may be more comfortable with a plan that has higher deductibles, but lower monthly premiums.